C-A-Hernandez/PostgreSQLDataEngineeringProj1/README.md

-Third commit to documentation branch
+Fourth commit to documentation branch